Climate change gets first mention in G20 finance communique of Trump era

 Discussions related to “climate change and environmental protection” would continue at ministerial meetings and in technical groups throughout the year, he said.

-One of the G20 sources said it was the first time a reference to climate change had been included in a G20 finance communique during Trump’s presidency, even though it was removed from the top of the joint statement.
+One G20 source said it was the first time a reference to climate change had been included in a G20 finance communique during Trump’s presidency, even though it was removed from the top of the joint statement.

 U.S. officials have resisted naming climate change as an economic risk since Trump took office in 2017.
 One of his first acts as president was to announce Washington’s withdrawal from the Paris climate accord.